smknstd/laravel-kms-encryption/README.md

     ],
 ```

 Now everytime you'll [encrypt](https://laravel.com/docs/8.x/encryption) something it will use the provided kms key.
-It also work with eloquent's [encrypted casting](https://laravel.com/docs/8.x/eloquent-mutators#encrypted-casting).
+It includes all fields using eloquent's [encrypted casting](https://laravel.com/docs/8.x/eloquent-mutators#encrypted-casting).
+If you have previously encrypted data, be aware that you won't be able to decrypt it.

 ## Testing